-storage; they have been also used for hydrogen storage since 1972.200 They are created through a process called 'solution mining'.
-This method uses water to dissolve salt, creating the salt cavern and a highly concentrated brine stream that needs to be disposed of as waste.
-Solution mining creates a gas-tight cavern,201 in which only 25% to 35% of the stored gas is needed as cushion gas,202 correspondingly reducing the initial cost of setting up the storage system.
+gas,203 correspondingly reducing the initial cost of setting up the storage system.
 The decades of experience make this a more mature option than other types of sites for underground storage.
-However, suitable salt deposits to create caverns are not available everywhere.203 Furthermore, finding a water source for solution mining can be an issue, as is the problem of responsibly disposing of the brine that mining creates.204 Some of this brine tends to remain in the salt cavern, where it can host bacteria that consume hydrogen.
-Even so, hydrogen is being stored in salt caverns in Britain, Germany, and the United States.205
+However, suitable salt deposits to create caverns are not available everywhere.204 Furthermore, finding a water source for solution mining can be an issue, as is the problem of responsibly disposing of the brine that mining creates.205 Some of this brine tends to remain in the salt cavern, where it can host bacteria that consume hydrogen.
+Even so, hydrogen is being stored in salt caverns in Britain, Germany, and the United States.206

 These drawbacks might be mitigated by using rock caverns, which is a more experimental underground gas storage method.
-Although such caverns have been used to store liquids like propane, butane and crude oil,206 their tightness for storing gases is far from proven.207 They need to be modified by installing a 'liner', which keeps the gas inside.
-Rock caverns are currently being tested at smaller scales; a notable example is the HYBRIT project in Sweden, which uses a stainless-steel liner and currently has a modest capacity of 100 cubic meters (3500 cubic feet).208 If successfully developed, rock caverns could have low cushion gas requirements of only 10% to 20%.209
+Although such caverns have been used to store liquids like propane, butane and crude oil,207 their tightness for storing gases is far from proven.208 They need to be modified by installing a 'liner', which keeps the gas inside.
+Rock caverns are currently being tested at smaller scales; a notable example is the HYBRIT project in Sweden, which uses a stainless-steel liner and currently has a modest capacity of 100 cubic meters (3500 cubic feet).209 If successfully developed, rock caverns could have low cushion gas requirements of only 10% to 20%.210

 In sum, there are several options to store grid-scale amounts of hydrogen underground.
 These can be divided between porous sites (depleted gas fields and aquifers) and cavities (salt and rock caverns).
 Salt caverns appear most suited option for hydrogen storage.
 There are salt deposits in 24 of the 50 states of the United States.
-They are widely distributed; some have "a lateral extent of several hundred miles," according to the U.S. Geological Survey.210 Given that the U.S. electricity has three large grids - the Eastern Interconnect the Western Interconnect, and the Electric Reliability Council of Texas, salt cavern storage could be widely used to support firming up the supply that is not met by solar, wind, and short-term battery storage.
-Further, sites are plentiful in Texas where combined heat and power is widely used due to the heavy concentration of chemical industries in the state.
+They are widely distributed; some have "a lateral extent of several hundred miles," according to the U.S. Geological Survey.211 Given that the U.S. electricity has three large grids - the Eastern Interconnect the Western Interconnect, and the Electric Reliability Council of Texas, salt cavern storage could be widely used